Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP.md

 Download version 2.2 from [Github](https://github.com/dmajkic/redis).
 Click on the downloads button and choose redis-2.2.2-win32-win64.zip.
 Save the file to your Desktop.

-* Right click on the Redis zip file choose Extract All.
+* Right-click on the Redis zip file and choose Extract All.
 * In the Extraction Wizard, click Next twice.
 * Uncheck Show extracted files.
 * Click Finish.